| HelpOnInstalling |

 The INSTALL files describe the installation procedure before distutils support was added.
 Below you find new information describing that, but INSTALL still contains old information.

 Also, consult the HelpOnConfiguration and HelpOnUpdating pages for additional information regarding wiki setup and maintenance.
-MoinMoinWinCvs describes how to run your wiki using the current development version from the

 SourceForge CVS repository.